DRIVEN BASE

 An inverter is a power converter device that converts direct current power from the battery to alternating current power and supplies that power to the motor for operation.
 The popularization of xEVs is an essential element in realizing the electrification of the mobility society, and inverters support the driving power of xEVs.
 Accordingly, enhancing the performance of inverters is the most important issue for car manufacturers.
 Inverters take in an electric current at a high voltage from the battery, and as such the semiconductor device generates a high level of heat.
 Figuring out how to keep the semiconductor device cool is the key to realizing smaller xEVs with higher performance as well as lowering their overall cost.
 To that end, we came up with the idea to cool the semiconductor device not from only one side, as had been done conventionally, but from both sides by making use of the heat exchange technologies that we have cultivated through the development of radiators.
 By doing so, we realized compact, highly efficient inverters.

-In fiscal 2015, DENSO developed various products for fuel cell vehicles, such as a fuel cell monitoring unit, high-pressure hydrogen sensors, and a hydrogen charging ECU.
-In addition, DENSO-developed products have been installed in the MIRAI, the fuel cell vehicle manufactured by Toyota Motor Corporation.
+DENSO is moving forward with the development of technologies that contribute to the promotion of vehicles powered by fuel cells, which use hydrogen to generate electricity.
+To date, many DENSO-developed products have been installed in the MIRAI, the FCEV manufactured by Toyota Motor Corporation.
 These products include high-voltage power system components, such as a power control unit and fuel cell boost converter, as well as cooling system parts, such as a radiator and cooling pump, that greatly improve cooling performance.
+Going forward, DENSO shall continue to utilize technology developed for hybrid, gasoline, and diesel vehicles in order to provide products that contribute to improving the reliability and performance of fuel-cell electric vehicles while at the same time reducing the cost of such vehicles.

 With the aim of reducing its environmental burden, DENSO has been engaging in the research and development of resin materials that utilize the molecular structures of plants.
 We have also applied starch-based bio-polycarbonates and castor oil-based urethane resins in certain products.
 Plant-based resins do not make use of fossil fuels, making them a renewable resource.
 In addition, these resins are garnering attention due to the fact that they do not increase total CO2 volumes in the atmosphere even if they undergo thermal recycling.
 For many years, we have pursued the development of plant-based resins, and in 2009, we developed a castor oil-based radiator tank together with E. I. du Pont de Nemours and Company.
 We are currently working to commercialize these radiator tanks and expand their installation in vehicles.